 Organisations carrying out lobbying activities should note the obligations imposed on them by the Act and be aware that failure to comply may result in criminal prosecution.

-If you have any concerns surrounding your obligations with regard to your lobbying activities, or if you are wondering whether you need to make a return before 21 May 2022, the Public, Regulatory & Investigations team are happy to assist
+If you have any concerns surrounding your obligations regarding your lobbying activities, or if you are wondering whether you need to make a return before 21 September 2023, the Public, Regulatory & Investigations team are happy to assist

 The content of this article is provided for information purposes only and does not constitute legal or other advice.